-If you wake up with a feeling of dryness and irritation in your throat in the morning, it is very likely that the air in your bedroom is too dry.
+If you wake up with a feeling of dryness and irritation in your throat in the morning, the air in your bedroom is likely too dry.
 Sinus problems are another common symptom, resulting in snoring and a sleepless night for your partner.
 These symptoms are not only annoying but also unhealthy in the long run.

 Are we all experiencing a dry environment equally?

-The answer is no, babies and young children are even more vulnerable to these issues.
-Their airwaves are smaller so they get blocked more easily, potentially resulting in nosebleeds.
+The answer is no. Babies and young children are even more vulnerable to these issues.
+Their airwaves are smaller, so they get blocked more efficiently, potentially resulting in nosebleeds.
 Extra attention should be paid to the environment if younger children are living in the house.

-5 tips to increase air humidity without a humidifier
+Five tips to increase air humidity without a humidifier – reach the optimal level.

-Tired of doing your laundry?
-Well, think positively, it actually increases your humidity levels at home!
-When drying, your clothes release moisture into the air and help you to reach that optimal humidity level at winter time.
+Are you tired of doing your laundry?
+Well, think positively; it increases your humidity levels at home!
+When drying, your clothes release moisture into the air and help you to reach that optimal humidity level in wintertime.

 2. Boiling water

 Thankfully, you don’t need to be Gordon Ramsay for this one.
-Boiling liquids while cooking creates steam and therefore increases humidity.
+You are boiling liquids while cooking creates steam and therefore increases humidity.
 If you are only using home food delivery services, you can still set a pot full of water on your stove and let the evaporation do the work for you!